 I am so excited about this recipe!
-As I am slowly eating a second slice of this gluten free cake, I still can’t believe that it tastes just like regular, everyday gluten/wheat based cake.
+As I am slowly eating a second slice of this gluten free peach yogurt cake, I still can’t believe that it tastes just like regular, everyday gluten/wheat based cake.
 So good!
 I am so happy about this cake: the flavor, the texture, the softness!
-And, because I am the only gluten-intolerant person in my house right now, this gives me an excuse to keep this cake all to myself. 🙂 Please meat Gluten Free Peach Yogurt Cake, made without any gums, using gluten-free (and gum-free) multi-purpose flour (King Arthur brand), and Greek yogurt:
+I also made it in my favorite, easy to use baking pan – in a springform pan.
+And, because I am the only gluten-intolerant person in my house right now, this gives me an excuse to keep this cake all to myself. 🙂 Please meet Gluten Free Peach Yogurt Cake, made without any gums, using gluten-free (and gum-free) multi-purpose flour (King Arthur brand), and Greek yogurt:

 This recipe uses King Arthur gluten-free multi-purpose flour (mixture of rice flour, tapioca starch, etc.).
 This flour is xanthan gum free, it doesn’t have any gums.
 Make sure not to confuse King Arthur gluten-free multi-purpose flour with King Arthur gluten-free baking mix (which does have gums).

 My research has shown that chia seeds can be successfully used in gluten free baking as a binding agent (as opposed to using gums to bind the ingredients in the cake).
 For this recipe, I have combined 1 teaspoon of chia seeds with 3 tablespoons of hot water to form a gel-like slurry, which I then added to mix with the wet ingredients.
 I have also used both baking powder and baking soda.
 The cake has risen beautifully!

 I love the texture of this cake, and peaches add just the right amount of moisture.